-The abundant public spaces, large lobby, and long corridors providing freedom of movement rarely seen in the tighter confines of space-saving properties built as a place to sleep rather than a family destination, a business meeting, or getaway spot.
+The abundant public spaces, large lobbies, and long corridors providing freedom of movement are rarely seen in the tighter confines of space-saving properties built as a place to sleep rather than a family destination, a business meeting, or a getaway spot.

 Many famous people stayed at the Congress Plaza Hotel, including several U.S. Presidents.
 In fact, the hotel was once known as the “Home of Presidents” among Chicago hotels.
 Presidents Grover Cleveland, William McKinley, Teddy Roosevelt, William Howard Taft, Woodrow Wilson, Warren Harding, Calvin Coolidge, and Franklin Roosevelt all rallied their partisans to discuss campaign strategies in the heart of Chicago.